timofeysie/acknowledge/notes/Core Java.md

 final byte b2 = 2;
 int b3 = b1 + b2;  // succeeds
 ```
-- constant expression, value resolved at compile time
-b1 and b2 are final variables and values will be resolved at compile time so compilation won't fail.
+- for constant expressions, the values are resolved at compile time.
+So if b1 and b2 are final variables compilation won't fail.

 ###Arrays###